uviclibraries/PowerBI/2-DAX.md

 ---
 # Part 2 DAX

-If you expand all the tables in your data pane, your data should look like this.
-Notice that you now have repeats of columns.
+If you expand all the tables in your data pane (located on the right-hand side of the window), your data should look like this.
+Notice that you now have duplicated columns.
 We need those for connections, but not to build our measures and visualizations with.
 <p float="left">
 <img src="images\datapane.png" width="45%">
 <img src="images\datapanewithcircles.png" width="45%">